Ghost (Marvel Comics): "Dark Reign"

-During the "Dark Reign" storyline, Ghost seems to have become more unhinged and reclusive; however, as Ms. Marvel mentions "He smells...
-Badly."
-And The Ghost himself shows signs of increasing obsessiveness.
+During the "Dark Reign" storyline, Ghost seems to have become more unhinged and reclusive.
 With the Thunderbolts officially disbanded, Norman Osborn recruits Ghost for his new Thunderbolts, now a black ops team under Osborn's direct control.

-Ghost helps Osborn take control of Air Force One with the Goblin (actually new Thunderbolts member Headsman), Doc Samson, and the new president aboard.
-As part of Osborn's plan, the Ghost phases Samson out of the plane, and drops him from the sky.
-Osborn calls for the Ghost to come to Stark Tower, where he unlocks a vault containing Iron Man's old armors.
-Ghost later reveals to the Black Widow (actually Natasha Romanoff in disguise) that when Osborn is king of the corporate world, he will act as "a virus" to bring it down from the inside.
-Widow was eventually exposed as Natalia Romanova, who was working undercover for Nick Fury and was attempting to make sure Songbird stayed alive.
-Paladin, Ghost and Headsman purposely turned on the other Thunderbolts in order for the two heroines to escape.
-However, Ghost insisted that they stay in the Thunderbolts, for they all have their own agendas.
-He uses an electro-convulsive shock to make Scourge and Mister X forget about the betrayal.
-At the end of the Dark Reign arc, Ghost betrayed Osborn by sending a data package he had collected to whatever heroes could receive it, warning them of Osborn's plans to capture Odin's spear, Gungnir.
-Aware of the emergency, Quicksilver crossed the Atlantic Ocean and crushed Mister X (who wielded the weapon at the time) in combat, retrieving it.
+Ghost betrays Osborn by sending a data package to whatever heroes could receive it, warning them of Osborn's plans to capture Odin's spear Gungnir.
+Aware of the emergency, Quicksilver crosses the Atlantic Ocean and retrieves Gungnir.

 "Stark Disassembled"

 Because Tony Stark had purposely lobotomized himself into a vegetative state, and had his power of attorney transferred over to Donald Blake, Madame Masque hired Ghost to kill Stark.
 She provided him a phone made by the Tinkerer, which he could use to execute his phase abilities to reach any place in the world.
 Ghost managed to track Stark to Broxton, Oklahoma, where he twice attempted to assassinate Stark.
 All the while, Stark's comrades were attempting to reboot his brain.
-By then, Stark had regained consciousness and used the Ghost's own phone against him, sending him to a facility in Seoul.
+By then, Stark had regained consciousness and used Ghost's own phone against him, sending him to a facility in Seoul.